-Setup an A/B testing solution so some players will see the button in color A, other players in color B, and in the A/B testing tool portal, you have to setup some events and reports to display some metrics for both cohort, so you can make a decision (for instance percentage of players clicking the “save me” button when it is made available).
+With an A/B testing solution setup: some players will see the button in color A, other players in color B. In the A/B testing tool portal, you set up some events and reports to display some metrics for both cohorts in order to make a decision (for example: percentage of players clicking the “save me” button when it is made available).

-This can be a lot of work for a result that is not easy to interpret (16% click-rate with color A, 18% with color B, with a 4% error margin…?).
+This amount to a lot of work for a result which ends up being difficult to read (16% click-rate with color A, 18% with color B, with a 4% error margin…?).

 An example of A/B testing for difficulty tuning

-Now let’s say that you tuned the difficulty of a specific stage in your game to a “default” value, based on your tests, tests from people in your team, or of some external testers.
-But you would like to know if, for your real players, a difficulty easier or harder would be better for them.
+Now let’s say that you tuned the difficulty of a specific stage in your game to a “default” value based on your tests, tests from people in your team or of some external testers, but you’d like to know if a difficulty set on easier or harder would be better for your real players.

 What does “better for the players” mean? ” You have to define your objective: more people winning the stage?
 Having better retention?
 Having better monetization?
 Converting more players to payers?
 Having longer sessions?

-Then, using an A/B testing solution, you setup 3 cohorts (receiving the easier, the default and the harder difficulties), you code these changes in your game (when a player is starting the specific stage) based on the cohort, you submit the game update and after a few days of play (or a few weeks) you look at the metrics related to you “objective”, for instance Day7 retention.
+Using an A/B testing solution, you set up 3 cohorts receiving the easier, the default and the harder difficulties and code these changes in your game (when a player is starting the specific stage) based on the cohort.
+Then you submit the game, update and, after a few days/weeks of play, you check the metrics related to your “objective” (ex: Day7 retention).

 The difficulty to act upon A/B testing

 It might be difficult to have results that you can act upon.
-Let’s suppose that your “default” difficulty is better for 40% of your players, the “easier” for 30% of players and “harder” for the remaining 30% of players:
+Let’s suppose that your “default” difficulty is the best one for 40% of your players, the “easier” for 30% of them and “harder” for the remaining 30%:

 - Cohort “default” should show a Day7 retention a bit better than the 2 other cohorts

-- Cohorts “easier” and “harder” will be a bit lower but should both give almost the same Day7 retention
+- Cohorts “easier” and “harder” would be a bit lower but should both give almost the same Day7 retention

 And what if you want to tune the difficulty of all your stages?
 Lots of work!